DannyAzoro/sockshop-capstone/README.md

-# Sock Shop : A Microservice Demo Application
+# Sock shop (Seployment of a Microservice-based Application)
 The sock shop application shown is the part where users see.
 This is an online shop that sells socks.
-The intention of this deployment is to aid the display and testing of microservice and cloud technologies.
+The intention of this deployment is to aid the display and testing of microservices and cloud technologies.

 # Objective
 The goal is to use a more novel approach to deploy the sock shop to ensure automation and efficiency.
 This novel approach involves using Infrastructure as a code (Iaac) to ensure a secure deployment on kubernetes to produce a quick, reproducible, efficient deployment process.